Many of the databases contains a combination of full-text and bibliographic references.

 Should the journal not be available electronically use the library catalogue to request the artice.

 The following are links to pre-determined keyword searches and these are self-updating.
 After clicking on each link, a list of articles will come up containing keywords covering the theme.
 Not all the articles may be relevant.
 Select those articles which you think are applicable to your approach to the topic.
-Select the pdf option for downloading or email the pdf article to yourself the email function.
-When emailing, please ensure that the box next to “pdf as a separate attachment” is √
+Select the pdf option for downloading or email the pdf article to yourself using the email function.

 Full text articles and references to articles on particular topics may be found using the subject databases.
 Possible keywords and keyword combinations may be: